February 2022 Newsletter

 You can contact the City during the Customer Review Period and one of our property assessment experts will help you.
 Call 403.268.2888 or visit calgary.ca/assessment.

-Help protect your water lines from freezing this winter
+Help protect your household water pipes from freezing this winter

-Steps to reduce your risk for frozen lines
+You can take steps to reduce your risk for frozen household pipes

 - Look for cold drafts in unheated areas where water supply lines are located.
 This includes basements, crawl spaces, attics, garages and under kitchen and bathroom cabinets.